Sonja Mejcher-Atassi: An Impossible Friendship: Group Portrait, Jerusalem Before and After 1948

-This work brings to life an extraordinary circle of young men and women who came together across religious lines in Palestine under the British Mandate, among them Wolfgang Hildesheimer, Jabra Ibrahim Jabra, Sally Kassab, Walid Khalidi, and Rasha Salam.
+This work brings to life a circle of young men and women who came together across religious lines in Palestine under the British Mandate, among them Wolfgang Hildesheimer, Jabra Ibrahim Jabra, Sally Kassab, Walid Khalidi, and Rasha Salam.
 "In exploring this ecumenical friendship and its artistic, literary, and intellectual legacies, Mejcher-Atassi demonstrates how social biography can provide a picture of the past that is at once more inclusive and more plural.
 This group portrait, she argues, allows us to glimpse alternative possibilities that exist within and alongside the fraught history of Israel/Palestine."

 Reading across Modern Arabic Literature and Art

 This work draws on interarts studies to chart new approaches to the study of modern Arabic literature.
 It focuses on three literary writers and their rapport with visual art: Jabra Ibrahim Jabra, ‘Abd al-Rahman Munif, and Etel Adnan.